FIRE in your eyes? Invest in your financial education

 One obstacle to overcome could be the fundamental conservatism of millennials and their proclivity to save rather than invest; the financial crisis appears to have created a deep mistrust in many surrounding the stock market and a fear of what might go wrong.

-This fear causes many young adults to be risk adverse, and in truth there is a lot of sense in clearing expensive debt such as student finance before embarking upon an investment strategy; however, sound financial education and a grounding in the basics of budgeting and cash flow can lay solid foundations for when the ‘time is right’.
+This fear causes many young adults to be risk adverse, and in truth there is a lot of sense in clearing expensive debt before embarking upon an investment strategy; however, sound financial education and a grounding in the basics of budgeting and cash flow can lay solid foundations for when the ‘time is right’.

 In fact, the time may never feel right, but once an individual recognises that the long term objectives are worthy of the short term privation, then that is time for the first steps; little and often is rarely worse than nothing and never.